postgis/postgis-workshops/postgis-intro/sources/en/topology_topo_types.rst

 - Layer 1 is Parent of the Primitives
 - Primitives are Childs of the Layer 1

-The relation about Parent and Child is about the size, Childs are small, when we have a group of them we build a Parent, a bigger group.
+The relation between Parent and Child is about the size, Childs are small, when we have a group of them we build a Parent, a bigger group.

 Layer 2 has as childs the Layer 1, this implies each TopoGeometry from this layer, can make a reference to one or multiple TopoGeometries of the Layer 1.

-This also means you can't pick half of a TopoGeometry from Layer 1, pick half of it means you need a reference to one of the TopoElements of a TopoGeometry, which in this case belongs to the Primtives (its Child), if you really need that then build Layer 2 using Layer 1 childs (Primitives).
+This also means you can't pick half of a TopoGeometry from Layer 1, pick half of it means you need a reference to one of the TopoElements of a TopoGeometry, which in this case belongs to the Primitives (its Child), if you really need that then build Layer 2 using Layer 1 childs (Primitives).

 Each Layer can only have one Child Layer, this means, the Child and Parent share the same Topology schema.